shawngraham/graham-for-keywords/potential-artefacts.md

+I'm pleased to be curating the keywork 'history' for [keywords in the digital humanities](https://github.com/curateteaching/digitalpedagogy).
+I've been instructed to select artefacts that highlight the intersection of 'history' with digital pedagogy, its key concepts and practices.
+I've been approaching this project backwards, first identifying then working backwards from the things that have inspired me to the curatorial statement.
+Of course, when you read the finished work, you'll encounter my statement first.
+Just remember, I do most things back to front.
+Cum grano salis, as they say...

-# things that have influenced/inspired my pedagogy as an historian
+## things that have influenced/inspired my pedagogy as an historian

 ... keeping in mind that I trained as an archaeologist; the training of an archaeologist necessarily includes a lot of hands-on, a lot of 'doing'; what's more, it's often a kind of doing that depends on productive collaboration within a larger team.
 This is partly what helped to enable my transition into whatever this thing 'digital history' is.
 I often reflect, as I listen to grad students riff on a literature that I have not read (ha, how many of them have read Shanks & Tilley, I ask you), that I'm not much of a historian.
 No matter; it's what keeps me employed, right?